ucupsaklek/plasma-chamber/README.md

 ## Requirements

+You need to install them before deploying Plasma Chamber contracts.

-* Node.JS v8.11.3 or higher
+* Node.js v8.11.3 or higher
+    * You can install Node.js from here; https://nodejs.org/en/
-* ganache-cli latest versionc
+* ganache-cli latest version
+    * You need to install npm or Yarn first
+    * how to install ganache-cli; https://github.com/trufflesuite/ganache-cli#installation
-* vyper 0.1.0b8
+* Vyper 0.1.0b8
+    * You need to install Python v3 or higher into your OS first (make sure to check the prerequisites on the official installation doc; https://vyper.readthedocs.io/en/latest/installing-vyper.html#prerequisites)
+    * how to install Vyper; https://vyper.readthedocs.io/en/latest/installing-vyper.html#installation
+* Other package management tools / Ethereum testing framework
+    * npm
+    * lerna
+    * yarn
+    * lerna bootstrap
+    * truffle

 ## Deploy contracts